-(a) Weekly payments.
-We multiply the amount of the weekly payment by 52 and divide by 12 to determine the equivalent monthly payment amount.
+- (a) Weekly payments.
+We multiply the amount of the weekly payment by 52 and divide by 12 to determine the equivalent monthly payment amount. - (b) Bi-weekly payments.
+We multiply the amount of the bi-weekly payment by

-(b) Bi-weekly payments.
-We multiply the amount of the bi-weekly payment by 26 and divide by 12 to determine the equivalent monthly payment amount.
+26 and divide by 12 to determine the equivalent monthly payment amount.

-(c) Quarterly payments.
-We multiply the amount of the quarterly payment by 4 and divide by 12 to determine the equivalent monthly payment amount.

-(d) Semi-annual payments.
-We multiply the amount of the semi-annual payment by 2 and divide by 12 to determine the equivalent monthly payment amount.

-(e) Lump sum payment.
-If the paying agency will not prorate the lump sum to determine the monthly amount, we will compute the amount as follows:

-(1) If the payment is for a specific period.
-We divide the lump sum by the number of months in the period for which the payment was made to determine the equivalent monthly payment amount.

-(2) If the payment is for a lifetime or for an unspecified period.
+- (c) Quarterly payments.
+We multiply the amount of the quarterly payment by 4 and divide by 12 to determine the equivalent monthly payment amount. - (d) Semi-annual payments.
+We multiply the amount of the semi-annual payment by 2 and divide by 12 to determine the equivalent monthly payment amount. - (e) Lump sum payment.
+If the paying agency will not prorate the lump sum to determine the monthly amount, we will compute the amount as follows: - (1) If the payment is for a specific period.
+We divide the lump sum by the number of months in the period for which the payment was made to determine the equivalent monthly payment amount. - (2) If the payment is for a lifetime or for an unspecified period.
 We divide the lump sum amount by your life expectancy in months at the time the lump sum is paid.

-§ 408.226 What happens if you begin receiving additional benefit income after you begin receiving SVB?
+§ 408.226 What happens if you begin receiving other benefit income after you become entitled to SVB?